A History of Malware

 Malware is a term that has been around since the dawn of computing.
-By definition, malware is a virus or other malicious software which is designed to infiltrate a computer system and provide malicious or illicit functionality.
+By definition, malware is a virus or other malicious software that is designed to infiltrate a computer system and provide malicious or illicit functionality.
 With that, here are the common types of malware:

 - Computer viruses

 - Rogue software